christianraymond/waiter_webapp/README.md

 Waiter App is a website that enables a Restaurant or a Hotel owners to get waiters online.
 Waiters can access the site, input theirs names, and select the days they would preffere to work.
 Then the Admin side is to allow the employer see the waiters availability for a particular day.
 It also allow them to clear the list for a new week update.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Clone this [Repositoy](https://github.com/christianraymond/waiter_webapp), copy and past:
+`git clone https://github.com/christianraymond/waiter_webapp` inside your project folder.

 # Prerequisites
 Things you need to install and how to install them.